-Ask Ms. Scientist: windchill and chopping onions
+Ask Ms. Scientist: road salt and naps

 How is the windchill index calculated?
 Why does chopping onions make me cry?